trueos/pcbsd/src-qt5/docs/desktops.rst

 The following tabs are available:

 **Appearance:** this tab is used to change the visual appearance and functionality of the desktop on a per-screen basis.
 The "Wallpaper" tab can be used to add
 ("+" button) or remove ("-" button) the image(s) to use for the desktop's wallpaper.
+By default, when you click the "+" button, the Lumina backgrounds stored in
+:file:`/usr/local/share/wallpapers/Lumina-DE/` are displayed.
+Click the drop-down "Look In:" menu to select an alternate wallpaper location.
 If multiple images are selected, the "Rotate Background" button can be selected as well as a specified time interval in minutes to rotate to the next image.

 Click the "Theme" tab to change the default font, font size, theme template, color scheme, and icon pack.
 It is possible to create your own theme template or color scheme by clicking the "Edit" button next to those options and changing the settings as necessary.
 Note that the theme templates are written as Qt stylesheets, so some